The Google Hummingbird Patent

 It’s unlikely that someone searching for [railroad car] would want to have results for [railroad auto] added to those results or even replaced by them.
 In my post linked to above about “substitute rules” for queries, similar rules for synonyms can also be created, and both can be used to create that synonym or substitute database.
 That database can contain data about the level of confidence that terms might be synonyms or substitutes based upon things like co-occurrence data, and whether or not they might be synonyms or substitutes based upon rules involving other terms that might be within the same query.

-A patent filed by Google in 2005 covers a lot of the same ground, and is cited by the patent examiner as a related patent – Determining query term synonyms within query context.
+A patent filed by Google in 2005 covers a lot of the same ground and is cited by the patent examiner as a related patent – Determining query term synonyms within query context.
 I wrote a post about it after it was granted, How Google May Expand Searches Using Synonyms for Words in Queries.
-So the basic ideas behind this kind of query expansion has been floating around Google for a number of years.
+So the basic ideas behind this kind of query expansion have been floating around Google for a number of years.

 While people seem satisfied with typing keywords into a search box, it seems that it’s more common for people to actually abandon their focus on just matching keywords when they perform a spoken query.
 We’re more likely to see someone typing [chicago style pizza restaurant] into a search box, and someone speaking the query [What is the best place to find and eat Chicago deep dish style pizza?] into their phone.

-The patent provides a number of additional examples of how the words with a query might be used contextually to better understand other words that might be replaced within that query with synonyms or substitutes.
+The Hummingbird patent provides a number of additional examples of how the words with a query might be used contextually to better understand other words that might be replaced within that query with synonyms or substitutes.

-It is possible that the Hummingbird algorithm works somewhat differently than what is described in the claims and/or description of this patent, but they seem to be a pretty good match.
+It is possible that the Hummingbird algorithm works somewhat differently than what is described in the claims and/or description of this hummingbird patent, but they seem to be a pretty good match.
 Is this the Google Hummingbird patent?
 What do you think?